la2050/archive/_organizations/the-relational-center.md

     - 'http://maker.good.is/myla2050/projects/relationalcenter.html'
   year_submitted:
     - '2013'
-  org_summary:
-    - >-
-      <p>Funded by The Annenberg Foundation, The Relational Center launched a
-      pilot anti-bullying campaign in select LAUSD campuses last year in partnership with LifeWorks, a Project of the LA Gay and Lesbian Center.
-      This campaign, called Get Empathy, focuses on spreading a culture of compassion in schools in our city, leveraging the same Community Action Network (CAN) model we are proposing for our LA2050 campaignâ€¦Camp reLAte. </p>

-       <p>We were also recently awarded a grant from The JIB Fund to provide training and community capacity support to groups and organizations in LA working toward social justice and nonviolence for Angelenos who identify as transgender.</p>

-       <p>Since 2007, The Relational Center has reached over 3,000 residents of Greater Los Angeles with a broad-based social health strategy that includes mental health care, workforce development for service providers and community organizers, social action campaigns, public dialogue facilitation and capacity building support. </p>
 title: The Relational Center
-uri: /organizations/the-relational-center/
 extrapolated_project_ids:
   - '3102256'
 project_titles_from_extrapolated_project_ids:
-  - 'Camp reLAte: A Community Organizing Approach to Cultivating Connectedness'
-project_titles:
-  - 'Camp reLAte: A Community Organizing Approach to Cultivating Connectedness'
-project_titles_from_project_ids:
   - 'Camp reLAte: A Community Organizing Approach to Cultivating Connectedness'
 original_project_titles:
   - 'Camp reLAte: A Community Organizing Approach to Cultivating Connectedness'